dmatth1/dmatth1.github.io/content/posts/quicktok.md

 ---
 title: "quicktok: a faster tokenizer"
-  date: 2026-06-11
+date: 2026-06-10
-  description: "quicktok is an exact BPE tokenizer for OpenAI and open-model encodings, 2–3.5× faster than the fastest alternative we know of."
+description: "quicktok is an OpenAI-compatible tokenizer that beats all existing tokenizers by 3-10x."
 tags: ["tokenizer", "performance", "openai"]
 ShowToc: true
 TocOpen: false
 draft: false
 ---

   **quicktok** is a fast, exact BPE tokenizer written in C++.
 Token ids are byte-identical to `tiktoken`, and encoding runs **2–3.5×** faster than